 #3.
 Use LinkedIn Direct Message.

-With LinkedIn, you can find influencers/bloggers in your niche and direct email message to them.
+With LinkedIn, you can find influencers/bloggers in your niche and send them a direct email message.
 Below is a practical example of a post I recently promoted using the LinkedIn direct messaging system.

-As you can see from the image below that I use a naked URL of the post and I tried as much as I can to keep it short and simple.
+As you can see from the image below that I use a naked URL of the post.
+I also tried as much as I can to keep it short and simple.
 I sent this exact email message to over 300 recipients.

 As at when this paragraph is written, the promoted content has a total of 248 social shares and 50 comments (Update: Twitter share count has been removed).
 Not bad considering most people don’t check their social media email notifications (LinkedIn included).

-However, this tactic shouldn’t be abuse or use too often that you start appearing a spammer to your email recipients.
+However, this tactic shouldn’t be abused or use too often that you start appearing a spammer to your email recipients.
 And make sure you’re only promoting what I called “Pillar article”.

 If you’re promoting mediocre contents to influencers and other bloggers in your niche, you’re just shooting yourself in the foot.